 Hartt Alumna Dionne Warwick Recipient of 2023 Kennedy Center Honors

 One of The Hartt School’s most recognizable names—and one of the most celebrated vocalists of all time—has received another honor.
 This past summer, the John F. Kennedy Center for the Performing Arts announced the 46th honorees for lifetime artistic achievements, one of whom was Dionne Warwick.
 Other honorees included actor and comedian Billy Crystal; celebrated soprano Renée Fleming; singer-songwriter and Bee Gees band member Barry Gibb; and actress, singer, and rapper Queen Latifah.
 On December 3, these honorees were bestowed with the official honor.

 Warwick attended The Hartt School beginning in 1959, but her early success as a singer catapulted her to fame early on; she later received her honorary degree in 1986 from Hartt.
 Warwick ranks among the 40 biggest U.S. hit makers, and one of the most charted vocalists of all time, with 56 of her singles making Billboard’s Hot 100 between 1962 and 1998.
-During her career, Warwick has sold more than 100 million records worldwide and she has won many awards, including six Grammy Awards.
-Throughout her career, Warwick has sold more than 100 million records worldwide, and her many awards include six Grammy Awards.
-Three of her songs ("Walk On By", "Alfie" and "Don't Make Me Over") have been inducted into the Grammy Hall of Fame.
+During her career, Warwick has sold more than 100 million records worldwide and she has captured numerous honors, including six Grammy Awards.
+Three of her songs ("Walk On By", "Alfie," and "Don't Make Me Over") have been inducted into the Grammy Hall of Fame.
 Warwick has been inducted into the Hollywood Walk of Fame, the Grammy Hall of Fame, the R&B Music Hall of Fame, and the Apollo Theater Walk of Fame.
-In 2019 she won the Grammy Lifetime Achievement Award.
+In 2019, she won the Grammy Lifetime Achievement Award.